JuanSync7/Project_Chimera/INTERACTIVITY_GUIDE.md

     *   It sets an `isMobile` state (boolean) and updates it on initial load and when the viewport resizes across the breakpoint.
 *   **Usage Examples**:
     *   **`StarryBackground.tsx`**: Adjusts the number and size of stars rendered based on the return value of `useIsMobile` for performance and visual balance.
     *   **`SidebarProvider.tsx` (from ShadCN, potentially used internally by `Sidebar` components if they were present in the main application)**: This hook is a common pattern in ShadCN UI to determine whether to render a collapsible icon-based sidebar or an off-canvas mobile sheet.
-Although Project Chimera doesn't prominently feature a persistent main sidebar, the hook demonstrates a robust responsive pattern.

-## 5. Client-Side Data Fetching and State (Illustrative - Not Heavily Used in Chimera Currently)
+## 6. Client-Side Data Fetching and State (Illustrative - Not Heavily Used in Chimera Currently)

 While Project Chimera primarily presents static content enhanced with client-side interactivity, future extensions involving data fetching would typically use: